-I would never claim to cure, diagnose or prescribe any condition, and neither should any other well trained reflexologist.
-Your feet may indicate areas of your body that are congested or out of balance and I can discuss my findings with you.
+Reflexology is a complementary therapy, not an alternative treatment.
+I would never claim to cure, diagnose or prescribe any condition, and neither should any other trained reflexologist.
+Your feet may indicate areas of your body that are out of balance and I can discuss my findings with you.
 However imbalances in the feet don't necessarily show that anything is 'wrong' and I always refer my clients to other healthcare professionals when appropriate.

 The number of treatments you might require depends on your objectives for your reflexology.
-If you’re focused on a specific health issue I would recommend that initially you book four treatments once a week by which time you should feel an improvement.
-At the end of these initial sessions we can discuss how things are going and develop a future plan to meet your needs, which may result in a recommendation for monthly treatments.
+If you’re focusing on support for a specific health issue I would recommend that initially you book four to six treatments, once a week, to see if reflexology is having a positive benefit for you.
+At the end of these initial sessions we can discuss how things are going and develop a future treatment plan to meet your needs.

 Most people, even those with ticklish feet, don’t find reflexology ticklish and relax into their treatment quite easily.
 The pressure applied to the feet is firm and systematic, so your feet are definitely not tickled!
 If, however, during your treatment we find an area of the feet too tickly to treat, I can adjust the pressure or move on to a different part of your foot.

-Please don’t feel embarrassed about your feet, I have seen feet of all shapes, sizes and conditions.
-I genuinely consider the feet as being truly amazing as they support our whole bodies, day in and day out, throughout the whole of our lives.
-They just need some time and attention for the hard work that they do!
+Please don’t feel embarrassed about your feet, face or hands.
+These areas of our bodies are truly amazing as they work hard, day in and day out, throughout our lives.
+They definitely deserve some extra time and attention!

 If possible, it’s best not to eat too close to the start of your treatment and you shouldn’t drink alcohol either.
-There is no need to wash your feet as I will cleanse them at the start of the session.
+There's no need to wash your feet as I will cleanse them at the start of the session (I will lightly cleanse your face if you're having facial reflexology).
 Most importantly, don’t bring your phone or other devices into the treatment room, or turn them off – remember this is precious time for yourself, away from the demands of others!